email linkedin

 Main Conclusions

-The project results will identify and add to the understanding of the reasons for high degrees of wear caused by application of alternative fuels in engines used in the transportation sector.
+The project results identified and added to the understanding of the high degrees of wear caused by use of alternative fuels in engines used in the transportation sector.

 Publications